yeastrc/limelight-core/docs/source/tutorials/install-limelight-quick.rst

 Sending Emails
 ---------------
-Some components of Limelight require Limelight to send emails--such as its forgotten password functionality.
-This will not work by default after using this Quick Start Guide!
-For this to work, you must configure Limelight to use a SMTP relay service.
+Some components of Limelight require Limelight to send emails--such as inviting other researchers to a project and the forgotten password functionality.
+These features will not work by default after using this Quick Start Guide!
+For these to work, you must configure Limelight to use a SMTP relay service.
 See our **Advanced Setup Guide** for more information.

 Data Location